Bonapark101/Full-stack-data-analysis_Internship-Project/README.md

 # Executive summary
 The company is growing its client base and increasing the number of spot lots available.
 Using Python and Tableau, I pulled sales and lot attributes data to create a dashboard to inspect the sales and market trends throughout 2023 - 2025.
 I identified that the largest revenue oppportunities are to increase spot coffee lots having 'Nutty/Cocoa' and 'Nutty/Cocoa + Fruity' flavour.
 Additionally, I researched that these profiles match how consumer shift toward iced and cold coffee drinks in hot weather, where smooth chocolatey and fruity notes work especially well in lattes, coldb brew, and seasonal limited-time drinks.

-I linked the finding to the market trend and consumer behaviour to recommended the company to:
+I connected the finding to the market trend and consumer behaviour to recommended the company to:
 1) Source more coffees with Nutty/Cocoa and Nutty/Cocoa + Fruity flavour
 2) Increase the share of those flavour profiles in the company's summer spot offers.